Acute Inflammation – The Rapid Response System

 - Progression to chronic inflammation due to the persistence of the pathogen or damage, or interference in the healing process.

-Whether the event is caused by a wasp sting with its protein venom, a virus creating the common cold or an infected cut this is the process and will lead to one of the four outcomes.
+Whether the event is caused by a wasp sting with its protein venom, a virus creating the common cold or an infected cut this is the

 Almost all disease, conditions, trauma and injury involve inflammation.
 Understanding this process and it multi-level activity will lead to advances in medicine and healing.